trlafleur/Moteino-PI2-Gateway/README.md

 http://wiki.openenergymonitor.org/index.php/RFM69Pi_V3

 This board also allows direct connection of a RFM69W(H) radio to the Raspberry PI via I/O pins.
-It provide for a uLF connector for an external antenna or a wire antenna.
+It provide a u.LF connector for an external antenna or a wire antenna.
 Connection to the PI are made via the PI’s SPI interface.

 Some examples on how to use this option are given below.